txsun1997/Metric-Fairness/README.md

 [Download link](https://drive.google.com/drive/folders/1nqTQWXtf14SXZ5pC0hK5kBa28q9h-0-y?usp=sharing)

-We have trained debias adapters for BERTScore (both BERT-base and BERT-large), BARTScore (BART-base), and BLEURT (BERT-base), and you can download these adapters' checkpoints by the link above.
+We have trained debiasing adapters for BERTScore (both BERT-base and BERT-large), BARTScore (BART-base), and BLEURT (BERT-base), so you can download these adapters' checkpoints through the link above.

-The following example adds our trained debias adapters to BERTScore (both BERT-base and BERT-large), BARTScore (BART-base), and BLEURT (BERT-base) , and calculate the bias scores after debasing on our test set in `Metric-Fairness/mitigating_bias/test/test_data` [(WinoBias)](https://doi.org/10.18653/v1/n18-2003).
-Also you should download the corresponding [adapter](https://drive.google.com/drive/folders/1nqTQWXtf14SXZ5pC0hK5kBa28q9h-0-y?usp=sharing) described above first.
+The following example shows how to add our trained debiasing adapters to BERTScore (both BERT-base and BERT-large), BARTScore (BART-base), and BLEURT (BERT-base) , and calculate the bias scores using debiased metrics on our test set in `Metric-Fairness/mitigating_bias/test/test_data` [(WinoBias)](https://doi.org/10.18653/v1/n18-2003).

 ```bash
 cd Metric-Fairness/mitigating_bias/test